The Reconstruction Era: How America rebuilt after the Civil War

 These laws were designed to keep African Americans in a subordinate position.

-Despite the setbacks, Reconstruction was a time of great progress for African Americans.
+Consequently, people began to look back and view the Reconstruction as a time of great progress for African Americans.

-For the first time in American history, they were given citizenship rights and protections under the law.
+For the first time in American history, they had been given citizenship rights and protections under the law.

 Further reading